trimstray/test-your-sysadmin-skills/README.md

 It depends.
 Varnish is a cache server, so its purpose is to cache contents and to act as a reverse proxy, to speed up retrieval of data and to lessen the load on the webserver.
 Varnish can be also configured as a load-balancer for multiple web servers, but if we use just one Varnish server, this will become our single point of failure on our infrastructure.

-A better solution to ensure load-balancing or redundacy will be a cluster of at least two Varnish istances, in active-active mode or active-passive mode.
+A better solution to ensure load-balancing or redundacy will be a cluster of at least two Varnish instances, in active-active mode or active-passive mode.

 </details>